Search

 Titanium Mesh

-Ti-mesh maintains space in a predictable way making it ideal for the reconstruction of the severely deficient alveolar ridge.
+Ti-mesh predictably maintains space making it ideal for the reconstruction of the severely deficient alveolar ridge.
 Ti-mesh can be shaped to match the defect and allows an unimpeded blood supply from the periosteum due to its holes (pores).
-Standard Ti-mesh is available in rectangles which are ideal for delayed (two-stage) regeneration and implant surgery.
-Standard Ti-Mesh is fixed in place with stainless bone screws or tack.
+Standard Ti-mesh is available in rectangles, which are ideal for delayed (two-stage) regeneration and implant surgery.
+Standard Ti-Mesh is fixed in place with stainless fixation screws or tacks

-Sometimes titanium mesh is used to reinforce a PTFE (poly-tetra fluoroethylene) polymer membrane such as the original GoreTex brand.
-The original expanded PTFE was shown to be susceptible to microorganism transfer – especially so after exposure to the oral environment (dehiscence) which increases when wound closure is sub-optimal.
-High-density polymers of PTFE with a nominal pore size of less than 0.3 microns have replaced e-PTFE types for this reason.
-Studies report that surgical removal is easier for d-PTFE membrane than e-PTFE with less disturbance to the regenerated tissue below.
+Sometimes titanium mesh is used to reinforce a PTFE (poly-tetrafluoroethylene) polymer membrane, such as the original GoreTex brand.
+This was shown to be susceptible to microorganism transfer, especially so after exposure to the oral environment (dehiscence), which increases when wound closure is sub-optimal.
+High-density polymers can be used instead of e-PTFE as they offer similar handling and application yet resorb fully, removing the need for a second removal procedure.
+See Powerbone Polymer Membranes

 Resorbable Dental Membranes